dlvm-team/dlvm-team.github.io/index.md

 providing first-class language and compiler support for machine learning in Swift.
 Watch the [TensorFlow Dev Summit 2018 video](https://www.youtube.com/watch?v=Yze693W4MaU) for more information.

+Swift for TensorFlow is now open-source!
+Visit the [documentation repository](https://github.com/tensorflow/swift) for more details.

 ## Demos

 NNKit is a staged DSL embedded in Swift.
 It: